The Complex Relationship Between Money, Happiness, and Satisfaction

 Happiness is About the Present

-Happiness is linked to short-term needs and daily experiences.
-Once basic needs are met, money’s ability to influence positive emotions diminishes, creating a “diminishing returns” effect.
-Key factors for happiness beyond money include:
+Happiness connects to immediate needs and day-to-day experiences.
+Once basic needs are satisfied, money’s power to produce positive feelings wears off — a “diminishing returns” effect.
+Out of those, key drivers of happiness outside of money are:

 Satisfaction Reflects Long-Term Goals